Octopus Energy: Gas and electricity supply

 In March 2019, Octopus announced it had partnered with Amazon's Alexa virtual assistant, to optimise home energy use through the Agile Octopus time-of-use tariff.

 As part of their partnership agreed in August 2019, Midcounties Co-operative and Octopus established a joint venture to develop the UK's community energy market and encourage small-scale electricity generation.

 Brands

-Besides the Octopus Energy brand, as of April 2025 customers are supplied under the Ebico Energy, Affect Energy, Co-op Energy, M&S Energy and London Power brands.
+Besides the Octopus Energy brand, as of April 2025 customers are supplied under the Co-op Energy and London Power brands.

 Electricity generation

 In its early years the company did not generate gas or electricity, instead making purchases on the wholesale markets.
 In 2019, Octopus stated that all its electricity came from renewable sources, and began to offer a "green" gas tariff with carbon offsetting.
 In July 2021, Octopus acquired sister company Octopus Renewables which claims to be the UK's largest investor in solar farms, and also invests in wind power and anaerobic digesters.
 At the time of the acquisition, the generation assets were reported to be worth over £3.4 billion.

 In October 2020, Octopus partnered with Tesla Energy to power the Tesla Energy Plan, which is designed to power a home with 100% clean energy either from solar panels or Octopus.
 The plan allows households to become part of the UK Tesla Virtual Power Plant, which connects a network homes that generate, store and return electricity to grid at peak times.